 Then Jacob rose and set his sons and his wives on camels.
 And he carried away all his livestock and all his possessions which he had gained, his acquired livestock which he had gained in Padan Aram, to go to his father Isaac in the land of Canaan.
 Now Laban had gone to shear his sheep, and Rachel had stolen the household idols that were her father’s.
 And Jacob stole away, unknown to Laban the Syrian, in that he did not tell him that he intended to flee.
 So he fled with all that he had.
 He arose and crossed the river, and headed toward the mountains of Gilead.

 a.
 Jacob rose and set his sons and wives on camels: Jacob intended a quick departure, traveling as fast as possible.
-It also demonstrates his great wealth, that his entire family could travel on camels.
+Jacob was wealthy enough so that his entire family could travel on camels.

 b.
-Jacob stole away, unknown to Laban the Syrian: God already told Jacob to go and promised him safe passage.
-Jacob’s fear and deception departure shows he lacked confidence in God and His promise, and relied more on his own wisdom and ability.
+Jacob stole away, unknown to Laban the Syrian: God already told Jacob to go and had promised him safe passage.
+Jacob’s fear and deceptive departure showed that he lacked confidence in God and His promise, and he relied more on his own wisdom and ability.

 i.
 “He could have announced his departure and gone in the glory of an army with banners.
 But fear made it impossible to reap the full measure of blessing.
 He sneaked away into the will of God instead of departing in triumph.”
 (Barnhouse)

 c.
-Rachel had stolen the household idols that were her father’s: Rachel took her father’s household idols (teraphim).
+Rachel had stolen the household idols that were her father’s: Rachel stole her father’s household idols (teraphim).
 There are many potential reasons why Rachel did this.

-· Perhaps it was because such idols were often used as deeds to property and she thought this she was taking whatever inheritance might be left to Laban’s children.
+· Perhaps it was because such idols were often used as deeds to property and she thought that by taking the idols she took whatever inheritance might be left to Laban’s children.

 · Perhaps Rachel stole the teraphim simply to get back at her father, whom she felt had mistreated her, her husband, and her whole family.